nucleic/kiwi/docs/source/basis/basic_systems.rst

 .. note::

-    You do not have to create all your variables before starting adding constraints to the solver.
+   You can start adding constraints to the solver without creating all your
+    variables first.

-So far we have defined a system representing three points on the segment [0, 100], with one of them being the middle of the others which cannot get closer than 10.
-All those constraints have to be satisfied, in the context of cassowary they are "required" constraints.
+So far, we have defined a system representing three points on the segment [0, 100], with one of them being the middle of the others, which cannot get closer than 10.
+All those constraints have to be satisfied; in the context of Cassowary, they are required constraints.

 .. note::

-    Cassowary (and Kiwi) supports to have redundant constraints, meaning that even if having two constraints (x == 10, x + y == 30) is equivalent to a third one (y == 20), all three can be added to the solver without issue.
+    Cassowary (and Kiwi) allows for redundant constraints, which means even with two constraints (x == 10, x + y == 30) being equivalent to a third one (y == 20), all three can be added to the solver without issues.

-    However, one should not add multiple times the same constraint (in the same form) to the solver.
+    However, it is advisable not to add the same constraint multiple times in the same form to the solver.

 Managing constraints strength